The Anima Mundi School research center

 core values

-There are exciting new fields within academia that are in harmony with the natural world and seek a deeper, embodied and soulful relationship to the more-than-human world.
-We welcome cross-pollination with these fields and strive to bring them into our learning experiences.
+There are emerging fields within academia that seek a more embodied, soulful, and ecological relationship to the more-than-human world.
+We welcome cross-pollination with these fields and seek to bring their insights into our learning experiences.

 “To propose a psychology of Anima Mundi is to invite oneself to a relationship of intimacy with the Soul of the World and its objects.
 From this point of view, the psychic reality of the World’s Soul becomes available from the images.
 There is no way to separate our soul from the souls of others – and by “others” I mean people as well as everything that we can consider an environment.
-It is, thus no longer possible to work with the classical notion of individuation and its rhetoric of “my travel,” “my process,” “my journeys,” the blind frenetic pursuit of an inner Self, and to ignore the individuation of the Soul of the World and its objects.
+It is, thus no longer possible to work with the classical notion of individuation and its rhetoric of ‘my travel, my process, my journeys’, the blind frenetic pursuit of an inner Self, and to ignore the individuation of the Soul of the World and its objects.
 The care of the soul does not necessarily mean introversion or denying the reality of the world, its substance, and objects.
 There is no way to engage in soul-making if we keep ourselves attached exclusively to the Self, and exclude the world.”

 — Marcus Quintaes on James Hillman’s Polemics in Archetypal Psychologies (Marlan, 2008)